Main content

 Mental Health is All of Us.

-Together, the City of Colorado Springs, El Paso County Public Health, and numerous community partners are working together to connect people to the help they need, build a more resilient community, and become the leading city on mental health and wellness in the United States.
+Together, the City of Colorado Springs and the Pikes Peak Rising Collaborative are working together to connect people to the help they need, build a more resilient community, and become the leading city on mental health and wellness in the United States.

 A woman educates her peers